ThanawatKMUTNB/DataViz/README.md

 - Select calculation functions for measurements: max, min, count, sum, median, and average
 - Double-click to add dimensions from Year to Month and Date when dimension is selected as the Interval type
 - Define a chart that displays data according to that type (e.g., dimension, date range type can be used with line charts, etc.)
-- Show pop up to tell the value of the chart that the mouse can point to
+- Show pop-up to tell the value of the chart that the mouse can point to
 - Swap values between dimensions and measurements, which then becomes a number value